rotationalio/rotational.io/content/en/data-playground/opensky.md

 draft: false
 image: img/data-playground/opensky.png
 github_link: https://github.com/rotationalio/data-playground/tree/main/opensky
-description: OpenSky provides flight data by aircraft along with arrivals and departures by airport.
+description: During the initial novel Coronavirus lockdowns that cities imposed, flight activity decreased by 96%.
+Several years later, it is still in the process of recovering.
+Will the travel industry recover from the pandemic?
+And if so, when?
+Can flight patterns today be used to predict travel behavior for next year?
+If you work in Tourism or an adjacent industry, and you aren't already paying attention to patterns in flight activity, you might be interested in this dataset!
+OpenSky provides flight data by aircraft along with arrivals and departures by airport.
+Use Ensign with this data source to generate a time-series dataset that you could add as a feature for machine learning models, financial planning, and strategy.
 summary: Connect to flight data and start experimenting with aviation models and apps.
 license: Free
 producer_name: OpenSky